NEW! We are excited to offer guitar lessons online! Contact us to book your free online trial lesson!

-Have you ever wanted to be a rock star?
-Compose and perform your own songs?
-Guitar, or ukulele, lessons are a fabulous way to learn a staple instrument in contemporary and popular music.
+Have you ever wanted to be a ROCK STAR?
+Compose and perform YOUR OWN SONGS?
+Electric or acoustic guitar lessons are a fabulous way to learn a STAPLE INSTRUMENT in contemporary and popular music.

-Using basic guitar skills, you can learn to play your favourite songs, arrange your own original tunes, and perform with rock-star confidence.
+Using FUNDAMENTAL electric guitar skills, you can learn to play your FAVORITE SONGS, arrange your own original tunes, and perform with ROCK-STAR CONFIDENCE.

-Ukulele is the perfect instrument for young aspiring guitar players, or for singer-songwriters who want to write and perform original songs.
+Acoustic guitar is the perfect instrument for for SINGER-SONGWRITERS who want to write and perform original songs.

-No matter your skill level, Bravo Academy guitar and ukulele instructors will teach you how to shine!
+No matter your skill level, Bravo Academy guitar instructors will teach you how to SHINE!

-Guitar and ukulele lessons are for anyone at any level who wants to learn instrumental skills and have fun playing music!
+Guitar lessons are for anyone at any level who wants to learn instrumental skills and have fun playing music!

 Levels: Beginner to Advanced

 Styles: Contemporary, Singer-Songwriter, Pop, Rock, Classical

 Certification: Royal Conservatory of Music (RCM), Preparatory – ARCT

 Every student is different, so each lesson is approached with the student’s individual goals, strengths, and personality in mind.
 Our teachers work with individual students to craft customized lesson plans.